Helping bridge communities

 and a diverse world.

 Navaid Aziz is a Canadian Muslim public figure with a diverse academic and social background.
-He is currently focused on the education and integration of Muslim youth, with the hopes of eradicating radicalization.
-He was raised in Montreal, Quebec where he completed a diplome d’etudes collegiales in commerce and social sciences from Champlain College before heading to the Islamic University of Madinah where he completed an Associates Degree in Arabic Language and Literature and a Bachelors in Islamic Law.
+He was raised in Montreal, Quebec where he completed a diplome d’etudes collegiales in social sciences from Champlain College.
+He then proceeded to the Islamic University of Madinah, where he completed an Associate’s Degree in the Arabic Language and a Bachelors in Islamic Law.

 Upon returning home to Canada, Navaid began teaching for Al-Maghrib Institute.
 He has since transitioned to their Director of Public Relations.
-During this period, he volunteered as the Islamic Editor for Little Explorers Magazine and began his work as a youth and family counselor.
+During this period, he volunteered as the Islamic Editor for Little Explorers Magazine and began his work as a family and youth counselor.
 It was also during this time that he established himself as a sought-after public speaker.
-He has lectured across four continents and eighteen countries thus far.
+He has lectured across five continents and over 20 countries thus far.

 In 2012, Navaid moved to Calgary, Alberta to become the Director of Religious and Social Services for the Islamic Information Society of Calgary, a position he currently holds.
 In Calgary his youth counseling work extended further to include helping in the mitigation of criminal radicalization.
 This included the creating and implementation of holistic youth programming which included civic engagement opportunities, volunteer programs at the local shelters, community cleanups, tree planting days, and blood drives amongst other things.

 Navaid’s free time is spent exploring local eateries, traveling, and hiking the Canadian Rockies.
 He is also known to enjoy playing basketball and hosting game nights—with Monopoly and Cranium being his favorites.